We asked Lauren to answer the following questions:

 - What is your hometown, your pronouns, and your major(s)/minor(s)?

 - What areas/aspects of activism (gender, women, children, etc.) and/or social justice do you find most engaging/interesting, and why?

 - Tell us about any extracurricular work you’re doing (ex. volunteering/local activism), or any involvement you have on campus with clubs/organizations.

-What impact did your WGS course have on you? and/or: Why should every CofC student take a WGS class before they graduate?
+- What impact have your WGS courses had on you? and/or: Why should every CofC student take a WGS class before they graduate?

-What are your plans and goals post graduation?
+- What are your plans and goals after graduation?